reminia/notion2ghost/readme.md

     You can also remove the image transformer if u want to keep the original url from notion.
     Notion stores the image at aws cloud.
 3. Run `yarn start`, it will prompt u to input notion page id, title, slug, excerpt and tags.

+This project is full guided by ChatGPT :)